UNEDLabs/moodle-block_remlab_manager/README.txt

 This is a block plugin for Moodle so you should place the remlab_manager folder in your /blocks folder, inside your Moodle installation directory.

+When installing remlab manager for the first time, you will need to set a few variables:

+   sarlab_IP:	  	This variable defines the IP(s) address(es) of the SARLAB system(s) used for managing the access to
+                    the remote laboratories.
+If left empty, the plugin understands that SARLAB is not used.

+   sarlab_port:		This variable defines the port(s) used to communicate with the SARLAB system(s).
+If left empty, the
+                    plugin understands that SARLAB is not used.

+   sarlab_enc_key:	This 16 characters long variable must be configure to match exactly the key set in the SARLAB
+                    system(s).

 4. Dependencies
 ===============